Customers We've sold products to one of every three Fortune 500 Companies.

 “We like the product.
 It is fast and accurate.
 It seems to pick up all of the differences in the documents, and it does a good job of displaying those differences.
 We like the easy to use interface.
 That is why we bought it!”
 Richard M. Baker |

-Excel, PowerPoint, etc.), simply load the original and modified files, press the
+Wordpad, Excel, PowerPoint, etc.), simply load the original and modified

 'Diff Doc' can display the file differences in two possible views, 'All In One', or 'Side By Side'.
 Both views have their advantages, and switching between them is as easy as a mouse click (or F6).
-Lastly, many reports are available, including HTML, detailing the diff-erences.
+Lastly, there is a large selection of report types and options available for sharing the differences found with your peers.
 It is the best document comparison tool you've never tried.... till today!
 Click here to download and get your free trial.
 Need more details?
 Click here for full documentation.
 A feature list and a quick overview of usage follows below.

 |